Home » Training » Design Training Courses » Architectural Design 3-Day

 2. Styles of System Development (1.5 hours)

-This module deals with four basic styles of development as possible development strategies for a product depending on the associated requirements related risk and implementation related risk.
+This module deals with five basic styles of development as possible development strategies for a product depending on the associated requirements related risk and implementation related risk.

 3. Concepts of Architecture and Detailed Design – Physical and Logical